CristianDavideConte/universalSmoothScroll/README.md

 </p>
 <h1 align="center">Universal Smooth Scroll API</h1>

-A **lightweight and very fast javascript library** that provides an enriched version of the standard `scroll-behavior: smooth` CSS property. <br/>
+A **lightweight and very fast javascript library** that provides an enriched version of the standard `scroll-behavior:smooth` CSS property. <br/>
 This scroll API is based on and improves upon the 3 main ways to scroll an element in plain js: `scrollTo()`, `scrollBy()`, `scrollIntoView()`.<br/>
 **Every scroll-animation** triggered by the API **can be interrupted** at any moment and **supports user-defined custom ease functions.**<br/>
 **Multiple scroll-animations** can be played **at the same time** for 1 or more DOM's elements.<br/>